Aman Verma (actor)

-Aman Verma (born 11 October 1971) is an Indian television anchor and actor.
-As an anchor, Verma is best known for hosting the game show Khullja Sim Sim on Star Plus from 2001 to 2004.
+Aman Yatan Verma (born 11 October 1971) is an Indian television anchor and actor.
+Verma is best known for role in Ekta Kapoor's soap opera Kyunki Saas Bhi Kabhi Bahu Thi as Anupam Kapadia and for hosting the game show Khullja Sim Sim both on Star Plus from 2001 to 2004.
 His other hosting duties were with Mini Mathur in the first season of Indian Idol on Sony TV and Zee TV's Zee Cinestars.
 He has also acted in Bollywood movies.
 Verma was also seen in Life OK's show Hum Ne Li Hai- Shapath as ACP Diler Kumar.
 He also participated in the ninth season of Indian reality series Bigg Boss.